 A time-and-materials contract is for use only when it is not possible to estimate in advance the extent or duration of the work required or to anticipate costs with any reasonable degree of confidence.
-Because it does not encourage effective management control of costs by the contractor, this contract type may be used only when provision is made for adequate monitoring by judiciary personnel during performance, to give reasonable assurance that inefficient or wasteful methods are not being used.
+Because it does not encourage effective management control of costs by the contractor, this contract type may be used only when provision is made for adequate monitoring by judiciary personnel during performance, to give reasonable assurance that efficient methods and effective cost controls are being used.
 Examples of situations in which this type of contract might be appropriate are:

-- (a) repair, maintenance, and overhaul work; and - (b) work to be done in emergency situations.
+- (a) repair, maintenance, and overhaul work in which the extent of the labor required and parts needed cannot be determined in advance; and - (b) work to be done in emergency situations.